jlmelville/sneer/docs/visualization.md

 so the default is that each point gets its own color from the default color scheme, which happens to be the `grDevices::rainbow` function.
 This might be useful for some simulation data sets where the data is produced by a sequential function of some kind (e.g. a random walk or a path around a circle or some other parametric function) and the progression of the color gives some clue about location.

-#### Explicit `colors`
+### Explicit `colors`

 If you just want everything to be one color, pass that to the `colors`
 parameter:

 ![`embed_plot(tsne_iris$coords, colors = "black")`](embed-plot-all-black.png)

 If you have a preset vector of colors, that makes a lot more sense.
-Perhaps, inspired the technicolor dream plot of the first example, you want each iris to have its own random color:
+Perhaps, inspired by the technicolor dream plot of the first example, you want each iris to have its own random color:

 ```R